IP-DND-Resources/Spell-Scrolls-Uplift/SpellScrollUplift.md

 When a spell with concentration is cast from a Spell Scroll, it functions identially as if the spell was cast by any other means.
 The caster must maintain Concentration, or the spell effect ends early.
 The Spell Scroll is consumed once the spell casting is complete.

 ##### Ritual
 When a spell with the Ritual tag is cast from a Spell Scroll, it functions similarly as if the spell was cast by any other means.
 The caster must maintain concentration for the duration of the casting.
 Similarly to the loss of a spell slot, the Spell Scroll is **not** consumed until the casting is complete.
-Spell Scrolls are consumed either at the completion of casting or the failure to pass a required Intelligence (Arcana) check.
+Spell Scrolls are consumed either at the completion of casting or the failure to pass a required ability check.

 {{note
 DMG (2024) Pg 305; Spell Scroll